 - Ensure correct tire pressure

 - Check for worn track bar bushings and loose bolts

 - Check for loose steering linkage joints and geometry out of wack

 Jeep Wrangler JL vs Gladiator JT’s Steering feel

 Now as far as the Wrangler JL goes, we are well aware of a whole bunch of issues, including the infamous “death wobble” You can read more about that here.

-The death wobble was chalked down to be caused by a worn or lose track bar.
-Jeep apparently was upgrading the track bars as well as the ball-joints to eliminate this phenomenon on the wrangler.
+The death wobble was chalked down to be caused by a worn or loose track bar.
+The jeep apparently was upgrading the track bars as well as the ball joints to eliminate this phenomenon on the wrangler.
 There were multiple complaints about how loose and uncomfortable the steering was on the JL Rubicon.
 Hopefully, this phenomenon didn’t carry over to the Gladiator.

 The fact that many of the complaints were emanating from owners with aftermarket suspension upgrades, combined with the fact that a batch of JL front axles was released with loose lower ball joints, all contributed to the vague steering feel, didn’t help the cause either.